Cosmian/findex-server/README.md

 ## What is Findex server?

 Findex server is a high-performance, open-source server application written in Rust that implements the Findex protocol and offers a REST API to store encrypted indexes and perform search queries on them.
+Findex Server mainly is an authentication layer and therefore all data-critical manipulations are performed by a database.

-The server is designed to be used in conjunction with the Findex CLI, a command-line interface that allows users to interact with the server.
+The server is designed to be used in conjunction with the [Cosmian CLI](/cosmian_cli), a command-line interface that allows users to interact with the server.

 ### Threat Model